watspeed/cloud-computing-security-essentials/lab4/lab4-guide2.md

       ![image](../images/lab4-18.png)

+### You have successfully completed the task

+To confirm your completion and receive credit for this task, go to the **Lab Validation** tab in the navigation bar at the top of this guide and click the **Validate** button for **Storage Account Creation, Region, and Public Access**.
+If your task validation failed, read the validation information for more details, and try the steps in the task again.

 ## Task 2: Create and configure secure blob storage

 In this task, you will create a blob container and upload a blob into it.